LISTEN TO THE GAME LIVE HERE!

 SETTING THE SCENE

-- Avenue are the league’s top scorers away from home this season with 32 goals, four more than Chorley who have recorded the second most.
+- Avenue are the league’s joint top scorers away from home this season with 35 goals along with Chorley and Altrincham.

 LAST TIME WE MET